drakh/Livecut-Port/README.md

 # Livecut-Port
-An adapted versiob of the Livecut beat-slicer audio plugin, which can be built as an LV2 plugin with DISTRHO-Ports libs and scripts.
+An adapted version of the Livecut beat-slicer audio plugin, which can be built as an LV2 plugin with DISTRHO-Ports libs and scripts.

 This repository contains modified source code for the Livecut beat-slicer audio plugin, which can be used to build an LV2 version of Livecut.
 Livecut code originally from https://github.com/mdsp/Livecut with changes here to allow it to build and provide a fully working GUI.
 As the original source code didn't include a fully working GUI, some of the legacy code has been recycled to build a GUI with access to all parameters.